Document Destruction Services 📄 – Whatever Happened To The Paperless Office?

 For businesses in need of document destruction services, check out our services.
 We also offer recycling services and personal document destruction services.

-Document Destruction Service: Why Has Adoption Of An E-Office Approach Been So Slow?
+Document Destruction Services: Why Has Adoption Of An E-Office Approach Been So Slow?

 The introduction of electronic communication has been going on for over 50 years.

-As stated by an article by the Canadian newspaper the Globe and Mail, Xerox engineer George Pake told BusinessWeek that future office desks would include a “TV display terminal with keyboard” that could call up reams of documents, files, mail, and messages.
+As stated by an article by the Canadian newspaper the Globe and Mail, Xerox engineer George Pake told BusinessWeek back in 1975 that future office desks would include a “TV display terminal with keyboard” that could call up reams of documents, files, mail, and messages.
 “I do not know how much hard copy [paper] I will want in this world,” he said.
+And alas, all of it came true!

-But, alas!
-Even with the rise of technology, it seems that paper just can’t be removed from the offices.
+But, even with the rise of technology, it seems that paper just can’t be removed from the offices.

 Statistics Canada reported in 2006 that Canadians’ paper consumption “more than doubled between 1983 and 2003” and that “the production and use of paper products are at an all-time high.”